Skip to content

 Sometimes, when deleting a resource in kubernetes, you might encounter issues where the resource gets stuck in a "Terminating" state due to finalizers.
 Finalizers are used to ensure that certain cleanup tasks are completed before the resource is fully deleted.
 However, if these tasks fail or take too long, the resource can remain stuck.

-In newer versions of kubernetes, the finalizers have been moved to the metadata section of the resource.
-This allows you to easily remove them if needed.
-Unfortunately, the Namespace resource is a bit special and requires a different approach to remove the finalizers.
-Due to the need to provide full backwards compatibility, the Namespace resource still has the finalizers in the spec section.
+Unfortunately, the Namespace resource is a bit special and requires a different approach to remove finalizers.
+Due to the need to provide full backwards compatibility, the built-in kubernetes finalizer for namespaces is still located in the spec.finalizers section.
 Thus requiring a different approach to remove them.

 bash